Modool/MDObjectDatabase/README.md

 * Installation with Carthage

 ```
-github "Modool/MDDatabase" ~> 1.0.0
+github "Modool/MDObjectDatabase" ~> 1.0.0
 ```

 * Manual Import

 ```
-drag “MDDatabase” directory into your project
+drag “MDObjectDatabase” directory into your project

 ```